facebook/docusaurus/website/blog/2018-04-30-How-I-Converted-Profilo-To-Docusaurus.md

 ![Picking Color Photoshop](/img/profilo_blog_post_photoshop_color_picker.png)

 I then took the RGB representation of the color and set it as the baseline color on [Paletton](http://paletton.com/).
-The website then gave me various color options to try on the website by editing the the Docusaurus website configuration file.
+The website then gave me various color options to try on the website by editing the Docusaurus website configuration file.

 ![Picking Color Paletton](/img/profilo_blog_post_palette_website_color_picker.png)